What Are Subglottic Cysts?

 The subglottis, or lower part of the larynx, is just below the vocal cords.
 Because these cysts partially block the airway or put pressure on the vocal cords, signs and symptoms of subglottic cysts can include:

-• Obstructive apnea: Breathing may stop from time to time during sleep.
+- Obstructive apnea: Breathing may stop sometimes during sleep.
 This is due to the blockage in the airway caused by the cyst.

 How Are Subglottic Cysts Diagnosed?

-Subglottic cysts can be misdiagnosed as laryngomalacia, asthma, croup, or other diseases and conditions.
+Subglottic cysts can be misdiagnosed as laryngomalacia, asthma, croup or other diseases and conditions.
 It is vital that a diagnosis be made because the blockage of the airway can be fatal if severe.
-Subglottic cysts may be diagnosed with any of the following tests:
+Subglottic cysts may be diagnosed by any of the following tests:

 How Are Subglottic Cysts Treated?